 Meanwhile, Yut-lung dehumanizes Eiji: he doesn’t know him at all, but he’s full of negative feelings towards everything Eiji represents.
 Neither Ash nor Yut-lung are strangers to loneliness.
 However, while Ash craves Eiji’s company and the normalcy he brings into his life, Yut-lung shows disdain at the mere concept of friendship.

 Yut-lung also dehumanizes Ash: he’s drawn to the “fearless one-man army” side of him while projecting his own warped beliefs on him.
-He completely undermines Eiji and spectacularly (but understandably) fails to understand both Ash and genuine affection.
+He completely undermines Eiji and (understandably) fails to understand other sides of Ash and genuine affection.

 This is more notable in the scene where he tells Eiji that “Ash’s doesn’t need any friends.”
 While Yut-lung refers to Ash as a “beautiful and free beast,” what we see directly contradicts him: a painting of a beast with framing that clearly conveys caging.